iooops/samples-web-apis/README.md

 to get started, execute the following commands:

-1. git clone git@github.com:layerhq/samples-web-apis.git
+1. `git clone git@github.com:layerhq/samples-web-apis.git`
-2. cd samples-web-apis
+2. `cd samples-web-apis`
-3. npm install   (it is sometimes necessary to prefix this with `sudo`)
+3. `npm install`

-To run the demos below, you should edit your `config.js` file to have  your `appId`.
+To run the demos below, you should edit your `config.js` file to have your `LAYER_APP_ID`.

-You should use the Application ID for the sample app generated for you in the Developer Dashboard; this is setup with an identity provider that the script will automatically access.
+You should use the Application ID for the sample app generated for you in the [Developer Dashboard](https://developer.layer.com); this is setup with an identity provider that the script will automatically access.

 ## The REST API Demo